Modly Resigns As Acting Navy Chief After Firing Warship Skipper And Calling Him Stupid

 Modly was appointed acting Navy secretary in November 2019 after Richard Spencer was forced out as the Navy's top civilian in a dispute over President Trump's support for Navy SEAL Edward Gallagher, who had been accused of war crimes.

-News of Modly's departure after just five months at the helm of the Navy came at the same hour that Democratic House Speaker Nancy Pelosi demanded his resignation or removal, saying he had shown "a serious lack of the sound judgment and strong leadership needed during this time.
+News of Modly's departure after just five months at the helm of the Navy came at the same hour that Democratic House Speaker Nancy Pelosi demanded his resignation or removal, saying he had shown "a serious lack of the sound judgment and strong leadership needed during this time."

-Adam Smith, the Washington State Democrat who chairs the House Armed Services Committee, also called for Modly's ouster.
+Adam Smith, the Washington state Democrat who chairs the House Armed Services Committee, also called for Modly's ouster.

 "Acting Secretary Modly's decision to address the sailors on the Roosevelt and personally attack Captain Crozier," Smith wrote on the committee's website, "shows a tone-deaf approach more focused on personal ego than one of the calm, steady leadership we so desperately need in this crisis."

-In an op-ed column on Monday in The Washington Post, Modly is described as wanting to spare President Trump from having to fire Crozier.
+In an op-ed column on Monday in The Washington Post, Modly is described as wanting to spare Trump from having to fire Crozier.

 "I didn't want to get into a decision where the president would feel that he had to intervene because the Navy couldn't be decisive," Modly is quoting as telling the Post's David Ignatius.